Owerre Ezukala

 Owerre Ezukala is a town in Orumba South Local Government Area of Anambra State, Nigeria.
 It has eight villages: Ihie, Isiafor, Iyiafor, Lete, Mkputu, Ogwuada, Okpoghota, and Okpu.
 The town is the location of the Ogbaukwu Cave, a limestone formation with waterfalls.
-The traditional ruler of the community is Igwe Thomas Ogbonnaya while the President General of Owerre -Ezukala Development Union is Chief Oliver Okolo.
+The traditional ruler of the community is Igwe Thomas Ogbonnaya while the President General of Owerre -Ezukala Development Union is Engr.
+JohnBenson Ositadimma Onyeaso.